 CAC is a special place because of the community we share, and through our continued commitment to creating a loving space for students.
 In fact, we are working in new and creative ways to ensure that our time together each day is even more focused and meaningful.

-We are excited to welcome students back to campus on Aug.
-16!
-Below you will find the Back-to-School guide for the Secondary campus.
-This guide is not intended to be exhaustive, but to provide families with basic information and answers to most questions related to the start of school.
+Below you will find the new student guide for the Secondary campus.
+This guide is not intended to be exhaustive, but to provide families with basic information and answers to most questions related to starting school.

-Additional detailed information will be provided prior to the start of school when appropriate.
+Additional detailed information will be provided as appropriate.

 Click on the icons below to view each section.